 Finally to make life as simple as possible for you, I have included a downloadable Travel Packing List for a Baby.
 Simply print it out and tick and flick as you pack.

-I hope I have inspired and encouraged your family wanderlust with this travel packing list for a baby.
+I hope I have inspired and encouraged your family wanderlust with this packing list for travelling with a baby.
 My goal is to fill you with excitement to plan and book your first trip with your baby.
 If you found this blog post useful then I know you will love my posts about ‘6 Reasons you should fly Business Class with your Baby‘ and ‘How to take a Flight Solo with your Baby‘